-A couple seasons ago on “The Walking Dead,” Rick and the gang agreed to march toward Washington, D.C., on Eugene’s promise that there was a governmental structure in place working against the zombie plague.
+A couple seasons ago on “The Walking Dead,” Rick and the gang agree to march toward Washington, D.C., on Eugene’s promise that there was a governmental structure in place working against the zombie plague.
 While the characters never spoke in-depth about the question of whether the government – which demonstrably failed to stop the zombie plague — should be trusted, I felt strongly that once the gang got to D.C., they would not find a safe government-run utopia.

 Entertainment trends are a funny thing.
 Horror movie releases have slowed to a trickle, whereas a decade ago there was a new one in theaters every week.
 But horror TV shows were rare then, whereas today, the boob tube is covered with them.
 Even though horror is still scarier on the big screen for obvious reasons, TV is making a strong case as a home for horror in 2015 — some of the best horror TV ever made, actually.